Smartwatches may not be as efficient as thought before: Is a smart ring the solution to detecting Sleep Apnea?

 Withings Scanwatch SpO2 measurement

-A latest study has discovered that smartwatches have limited capabilities when it comes to detecting sleep disturbances.
+A recent study has discovered that smartwatches have limited capabilities in detecting sleep disturbances.

 The study led by a group of researchers from the Center of Sleep Medicine in Switzerland has found that the level of Oxygen Desaturation (OD) measured from the arm is 2-3% lower than the values obtained from fingertips.

 Under specific circumstances and from the perspective of medical personnel, that is something to be concerned about if smartwatches are the determinants of standard biometric data.
-Hence, in the case of measuring sleep apnea or sleep disturbances, the difference of 2-3% is phenomenal.
+Hence, the difference of 2-3% is phenomenal when measuring sleep apnea or sleep disturbances.

 To understand why, it is imperative to understand what sleep apnea is and how it occurs.
-There are primarily three types of sleep apnea prevalent among the 9-35% of the American population that suffer from this disorder.
+There are primarily three types of sleep apnea prevalent among the 9-35% of Americans who suffer from this disorder.

-First, there is Obstructive sleep apnea that occurs directly as a result of the throat muscles being relaxed during deep sleep.
-As the muscles at the back of the throat relax, the airways become obstructed with less air flowing in.
+First, Obstructive sleep apnea occurs directly due to the throat muscles being relaxed during deep sleep.
+As the muscles at the back of the throat relax, the airways become obstructed, with less air flowing in.

-Next comes the Central sleep apnea, where the brain is unable to propagate essential signals to the muscles that attribute to normal breathing in the body.
+Next comes Central sleep apnea, where the brain cannot propagate essential signals to the muscles that contribute to normal breathing in the body.

-Once again this results in Oxygen Desaturation (OD) and the individual is prone to waking up.
+Once again, this results in Oxygen Desaturation (OD), and the individual is prone to waking up.
 Failing to do so ultimately results in death.
-However, under rare circumstances, individuals can also suffer from both of these states of sleep apnea; which is also termed as Complex sleep apnea.
+However, under rare circumstances, individuals can also suffer from both of these states of sleep apnea, also called complex sleep apnea.

 Hence, it is very important to measure the oxygen saturation levels when somebody is sleeping, as failure to do so may have detrimental consequences in terms of physical and mental well-being.

-In the study described above, the researchers had used products from prominent smart-watch brands like Fitbit, Garmin, etc. and armbands from Humon, Moxy, Portamon and various other prototypes.
-One caveat to this as the researchers point out is that they have used older wearables and not the latest ones for the study.
+The study described above used products from prominent smart-watch brands like Fitbit, Garmin, etc., and armbands from Humon, Moxy, Portamon, and various other prototypes.
+As the researchers point out, one caveat to this is that they have used older wearables and not the latest ones for the study.

-This is how smart-watches fail to deliver an accurate result for sudden drops in the blood oxygen level, as the interference from the deoxygenated blood in the veins results in false negatives for Obstructive sleep apnea.
+This is how smartwatches fail to deliver an accurate result for sudden blood oxygen levels, as the interference from the deoxygenated blood in the veins results in false negatives for Obstructive sleep apnea.

 Peripheral capillary oxygen saturation levels

-Since these data are constantly interrupted as a result of the venous flow, SpO2 data from the fingertips can be the ultimate solution.
+Since these data are constantly interrupted due to the venous flow, SpO2 data from the fingertips can be the ultimate solution.

-The venous flow in the fingertips is limited by the ubiquitous and unobstructed presence of numerous capillaries and hence they are more suitable for the detection of Oxygen Desaturation (OD).
-Products such as Oura ring and CIRCUL ring use this feature of the fingertips as a means to detecting variable respiratory and heart rate.
+The venous flow in the fingertips is limited by the ubiquitous and unobstructed presence of numerous capillaries; hence, they are more suitable for detecting Oxygen Desaturation (OD).
+Products such as the Oura ring and CIRCUL ring use this feature of the fingertips as a means to detect variable respiratory and heart rate.

 Samsung Ring wearable